 Why Air Conditioners Freeze

 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Windsor area home.
 The two main reasons why the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in effect 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C has morphed into an old-school icebox.

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapery.
+Open all the registers completely and confirm that they are not obstructed by furniture or drapery.

 - Call Bryant Heating & Cooling Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?